techwithnc/myproject/project01/README.md

 ## What is the name of the docker image that used?
 I've just used my custom docker image that build from nginx docke file.These are techwithnc/sampleweb:1.0 and techwithnc/sampleweb:2.0.

+## I don't have my own kubernetes cluster.How do I test this project?
+You can test your kubenetes project from the following link. https://killercoda.com/playgrounds/scenario/kubernetes